A thermodynamical model for paleomagnetism in Earth's crust: Energetics and thermodynamics of the model

 \end{proposition} The mentioned positivity of temperature can be ensured by non-negativity of the boundary hear flux $j_{\rm ext}$ and positivity of the initial temperature together with at least linear decay of $\phi(\cdot)$ to zero for $\theta\to0+$.

 \begin{remark}[{\sl Oberbeck-Bousinesq buoyancy enhancement}] \upshape An important phenomenon is that hot or even molten rocks (in particular magma) are lighter than solid rocks, which rise a tendency of magma floating up in the gravitation field $\ff$.
 This can be included in a simplified way by the Oberbeck-Bousinesq buoyancy model, usually used for incompressible media which, anyhow, exhibit a slight thermal expansibility.
 This gives rise to an extra force by replacing $\ff$ with $\ff(1{-}b(\theta))$ in \eqref{MG-1} with some $b(\cdot)$ continuous.
-Then \eqref{MG-6+thermo} expands by the adiabatic heat source/sink term $b(\theta)\vv{\cdot}\ff$.
-Like for the term $(\theta\widehat\CC(\mm)+\phi(\theta){\rm div}\,\vv$, the analysis in Sect.\,\ref{sec-anal} below can easily be enhanced like (even more easily) for the term $(\theta\widehat\CC(\mm)+\phi(\theta)){\rm div}\,\vv$ in \eqref{MG-6+thermo}. \end{remark}
+Then \eqref{MG-6+thermo} expands by the adiabatic heat source/sink term $b(\theta)\vv{\cdot}\ff$ and the analysis in Sect.\,\ref{sec-anal} below can easily be enhanced like (even more easily) for the term $(\theta\CCC(\mm){+}\phi(\theta)){\rm div}\,\vv$ in \eqref{MG-6+thermo}. \end{remark}

 \begin{remark}[{\sl More general free energies}] \upshape The free energy \eqref{free} has a specific feature that $\psi_{\theta\theta}''$ is independent of $\mm$.
 This leads to a specific ``transition'' temperature (Curie or N\'eel) at which the spontaneous (saturation) magnetization $m_{\rm s}$ sharply falls to zero, see Figure~\ref{fig1}.
-A ``fuzzy'' transition temperature which would correspond more realistically to a mixture of various magnetic minerals in rock would need a general non-affine $\CC(\mm,\cdot)$ in \eqref{free}.
+A ``fuzzy'' transition temperature which would correspond more realistically to a mixture of various magnetic minerals in rock would need a general nonlinear function instead of $\theta\mapsto\theta\CC(\mm)$ in \eqref{free}.
 This would however make the specific heat $-\theta\psi_{\theta\theta}''$ dependent also on $\mm$ and the analysis more complicated. \end{remark}